 The National Maritime Museum in Amsterdam (Het Scheepvaartmuseum) has purchased two rare, royally commissioned tapestries designed by Willem van de Velde the Elder (1611-1693) in England.
 The tapestries mark the significance of shared Anglo-Dutch heritage.
 The acquisition is the largest in the history of the museum.
-The tapestries will be on display from the 4th of June.
-This is in runup to the grand exhibition about Willem van de Velde Father & Son, expected from October 1 2021 to March 27 2022.
+The tapestries will be on display from the 1st of October 2021.
+This is together with the grand exhibition about Willem van de Velde Father & Son, expected from October 1 2021 to March 27 2022.

 Willem Van de Velde the Elder

 Willem van de Velde the Elder (1611-1693) is widely regarded as one of the most eminent Dutch maritime artists of the seventeenth century.
 His meticulous and elaborate pen-paintings were very popular in high society and affluent circles all over Europe.
 Van de Velde and his son Willem, also a celebrated maritime artist, settled in England in the winter of 1672-1673 to work at the royal court on the invitation of King Charles II.
 There, in addition to various pen-paintings and a few oil paintings, Van de Velde the Elder created the designs for a series of imposing tapestries that were produced at the Mortlake Tapestry Works near London.
 The tapestries highlight the skill and versatile talent of Van de Velde the Elder.
 The tapestries are an important addition to the existing collection of sketches, drawings, pen-paintings and paintings of Willem van de Velde the Elder and his son Willem van de Velde the Younger the National Maritime Museum (Het Scheepvaartmuseum).